Litigation and enforcement in Turkey: overview

 Exchange of petitions.

-Appeal (if any).
+Appeal (if required).

-The name of the competent court.
+Name of the competent court.

 Names and addresses of the parties.